This editor ensures we’re always thinking about and communicating with our audiences.

 - Look at the Global Halifax account for an example of what ours should look like.

 - Repost the story twice — at different times in the day — to make sure our audience sees it.
+You may schedule posts using Hootsuite.
 Mix up the wording too.

 - Include a couple of hashtags and/or Twitter accounts, where appropriate, to broaden the audience (e.g. @HfxRegPolice, #nspoli).